 Only the trends, observed through the alerting indicators, should be assessed for the comparison of different areas.
 Absolute values should not be compared as the concentration values differ from an WWTP to another, notably due to the differences in population sizes covered.
-Additionally, the situation between the regions should be considered with caution.
-The degree of comparability is not yet known and depends on the comparability of the results between the different laboratories performing the analysis (see Appendices details).
+Additionally, the situation comparison between the regions should be considered with caution.
+The degree of comparability is not yet known and depends on the comparability of the results between the different laboratories performing the analysis (see the Appendix Methodology document (access online)).